superion31/CVDs_predictor/README.md

 # ML_project

-## In this repository, I compare classification algorithms in order to predict whether a patient suffers or not from CVDs
+### CVDs (cardiovascular diseases) are the leading cause of death globally.
+In this project I try to predict whether a patients suffers or not from this type of heart disorders.
+For that purpose I compare the performace of four classification algorithms:
+*Logistic Regression